antoniou-savvas/spring-boot-CRUD/README.md

 ## Setting Up the Database
 This project uses PostgreSQL as the database.
 To simplify the setup process, Docker is used to create and initialize the database.

+## Docker Compose Configuration
+The docker-compose.yml file defines the services and their configurations.
+It includes the PostgreSQL database and the Spring Boot application.
+It handles all the necessary configurations for the services, including environment variables for the PostgreSQL database connection.
+You do not need to change any environment variables manually.

 ## Prerequisites
 - Docker installed on your machine